markus-antero/system/README.rst

 The main motivation to use these platforms is available live data.

 There is certain appeal to defining the system based on physical phenomena.
 However, finding practicality as an output is likely problematic.
-Instead, using publicly available and authentic financial data is lot more appealing
+Instead, defining a system with publicly available and authentic data as input is lot more appealing

 The main language used in this project is Python.
 Links related: